hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

     <table>
         <tr>
             <td>
-                PR <a href="https://github.com/hyperledger/besu/pull/7252" class=".btn">#7252</a>
+                PR <a href="https://github.com/hyperledger/besu/pull/7253" class=".btn">#7253</a>
             </td>
             <td>
                 <b>
-                    Fix the wrong 'Identifier' and 'Synchronizer' usage
+                    update to work with the new max retries value
                 </b>
             </td>
         </tr>